Schools: Use Summer to Overhaul Your Data Center Power Strategy

 Most school systems today are operating on tight budgets, and cannot afford issues like:

 - Downtime: Unplanned power surges can lead to lengthy bouts of downtime for a school, knocking servers offline and requiring lengthy repairs.
 This can bring network operations to a halt, impacting everything from classroom connectivity to emergency communications systems.
-You can learn more about Server Technology's uptime solutions here.

 - Zombie servers: Many school systems are running idle “zombie” servers, which will remain on all summer despite the fact that they are not needed.
 These zombie servers must be identified and managed to prevent waste.